'Defend democracy': Pelosi calls Trump 'ongoing threat' in impeachment debate

 On the July telephone call, Trump asked Zelenskiy to investigate Biden and his son Hunter Biden as well as a discredited theory promoted by the president and beneficial to Russia that Democrats conspired with Ukraine to meddle in the 2016 election.
 Hunter Biden had joined the board of Ukrainian energy company Burisma while his father was vice president.
 Trump has accused the Bidens of corruption without offering evidence.
 They have denied wrongdoing.

-The Senate has yet to set its procedures for a trial on the charges, which would be overseen by U.S. Chief Justice John Roberts.
+Senator Lindsey Graham, the Senate Judiciary Committee’s Republican chairman, said on Wednesday he would want any impeachment trial to be quick and with no new witnesses.

 Removing Trump from office would require a two-thirds majority of those present and voting in the 100-member Senate, meaning at least 20 Republicans would have to vote to convict the president.

 GRAPHIC: Articles of Impeachment, here